imgergely/WGS-signatures/README.md

 ## Data availability

+The joint IsoMut SNV call set used for the reported downstream R analysis is available at `input/all_SNVs.isomut.gz`.
 Sequencing reads for the publicly deposited subset are available in the European Nucleotide Archive under accession **PRJEB102539**.
 Table S1 records the availability of every clone.
 Sequencing data for additional clones are available from the lead contact upon request.